IvoHarmens/Master-Thesis/README.md

 ivo.harmens@student.uva.nl

 # Acknowledgements
-I would like to thank Albert Carles Brangarí for his supervision and assistance during the project.
-I would also like to thank all the PLANT-SOIL Ecology group members for their feedback and input during my project and also thanks to Boris Janssen for assessing my work.
+I would like to thank Albert Carles Brangarí for his supervision and assistance during the project, all the PLANT-SOIL Ecology group members for their feedback and input during my project and Boris Janssen for assessing my work.